-BSI HACCP & GMP Certification Criteria (July 2021) Reason Compliance assessment tips Finding 3.13.3 Ingredients, raw materials, work in progress, finished product and packaging shall be stored in such a manner that they do not pose a food safety (or quality) risk to the product.
+BSI HACCP & GMP Certification Criteria (September 2021) Reason Compliance assessment tips Finding 3.13.3 Ingredients, raw materials, work in progress, finished product and packaging shall be stored in such a manner that they do not pose a food safety (or quality) risk to the product.
 Raw materials and other materials shall be stored in spaces or areas separate from that for storage of products.
 Inspect and maintain areas of storage facility.
 3.13.4 Climate controlled (temperature and humidity) storage areas shall be monitored with records of monitoring activities maintained.
 If storage conditions are specified, raw materials and other materials shall be stored at refrigerating or freezing temperatures appropriate for such specified storage conditions.
 Implement monitoring procedures and document records to control temperature and humidity.
 3.13.5 Deliveries and receivals that are unloaded in external areas shall be protected from environmental damage and contamination (e.g. rain and dust) with products moved to covered and protected areas as soon as practicable.
 Stock that's unloaded externally needs to be relocated as soon as possible to a covered and protected area to minimize contamination from the external environment.
 Inspect external areas where stock may be received or unloaded or despatched regularly.
 3.13.6 A process for stock rotation shall be in place and based on First in/First out (FiFo) or First expiry/First out (FeFo) principle for raw materials and finished products.
 Raw materials and other materials used in the manufacture/processing of food products shall be used according to the principle of "first-in, first-out".
 Implement and maintain stock principles and inspect regularly for rotation of stock.
 3.13.7 Where offsite storage facilities under the direct control of the organization are used, these shall be included in the HACCP system and monitored for compliance to GMP requirements.
 Include offsite storage requirements as part of the approved supplier programme for any contracted storage warehouse.
 Check if offsite storage is used and include these service providers in the approved supplier programme.
 3.13.8 Where storage of raw materials or finished products is contracted to a third-party service provider they shall be included in the approved supplier programme.
 Include storage requirements as part of the approved supplier programme for any contracted storage warehouse.
 Check if third-party storage is used and include these service providers in the approved supplier programme.
 3.14 Disp atch and transport 3.14.1 The transport vehicle(s) required to transport temperature controlled foods shall be able to maintain appropriate temperatures.
+Food should be adequately protected during transport to prevent contamination and have suitable conditions maintained during transportation to ensure the safety and suitability of the food.
 Implement controls on the transport of food to protect food from contamination including allergen cross contact during distribution.